Built for deliberate work on a Mac

 • Sessions where you want a recap you can review afterward

-If a session is mostly physical setup, moving around the room, or long stretches away from the desk, the recap can still be less useful.
+For sessions built around physical setup, moving around the room, or long stretches away from the desk, start with Camera-less or Mixed Study and judge the recap against the timeline.

 How It Works